wybiral/terrain/README.md

 # terrain
 Creating a 3d terrain in WebGL, with each step being made as a Github release.

+A live demo of the most recent step is available [here](https://wybiral.github.io/terrain/).

 ## Step 1: [Setup three.js](https://github.com/wybiral/terrain/releases/tag/0.1)
 (Nothing to see)
 ## Step 2: [Create terrain](https://github.com/wybiral/terrain/releases/tag/0.2)